 Library Copy.
 Additionally, the final project in its approved form should be uploaded as a PDF to a print-on-demand website that the librarian specifies.
 This should be completed no more than one week after the final project submission deadline.
 (Note: Students who do not submit the library copy of the thesis by the deadline will be charged a \$100 fee for the library to print the thesis.)
 This copy of the final project will be bound and will be added to the library collection.
 For this reason, students must follow the librarian's instructions precisely when uploading their PDF.
-Please note that the PDF copy must have a 1.5-inch left margin so that it can be bound properly.
 Once the printed copy of the final project has been submitted to the library, no changes of any kind will be permitted.